gterdem/abp-devexpress-reporting-sample/README.md

 # Integrating DevExpress ASP.NET Core Reporting to ABP MVC Application

-In this step by step article, we will demonstrate how to integrate DevExpress Reporting [DocumentViewer](https://docs.devexpress.com/XtraReports/400248/web-reporting/asp-net-core-reporting/document-viewer-in-asp-net-core-applications) and [End-User Report Designer](https://docs.devexpress.com/XtraReports/400249/web-reporting/asp-net-core-reporting/end-user-report-designer-in-asp-net-core-applications) components to an existing ABP application.
+In this step by step article, I will demonstrate how to integrate DevExpress Reporting [DocumentViewer](https://docs.devexpress.com/XtraReports/400248/web-reporting/asp-net-core-reporting/document-viewer-in-asp-net-core-applications) and [End-User Report Designer](https://docs.devexpress.com/XtraReports/400249/web-reporting/asp-net-core-reporting/end-user-report-designer-in-asp-net-core-applications) components to an existing ABP application.
 We will also create core bundling packages for styling and DevExpress javascript components.
 And also DocumentViewer specific bundling packages.

 ## Create the Project (Optional)